-Apart from picking up ingredients from the produce stalls there are many eateries in the market catering to all tastes.
-In among the stalls are simple, authentic eateries specializing in one or two local favorites prepared on-the-spot and eaten on the go.
-For example there are grilled meats served in a baguette at Sasson; traditional Middle Eastern dishes at Savtot Mevshlot; Hummus HaCarmel serving homemade hummus and even Bunny Chow, a South African curry restaurant.
+Apart from picking up ingredients from the produce stalls, there are many eateries in the market catering to all tastes.
+Among the stalls are simple, authentic eateries specializing in one or two local favorites prepared on the spot and eaten on the go.
+For example, there are grilled meats served in a baguette at Sasson; traditional Middle Eastern dishes at Savtot Mevshlot; Hummus HaCarmel serving homemade hummus and even Bunny Chow, a South African curry restaurant.
 Try one of the “barakas” a fried filed pastry sold by a recent contestant on the Israeli MKR cooking reality program.

 What you can buy at Carmel Market